An angular dimension is a group design object. It allows for the dimensioning of angular distances.

-Place the dimension text for the angle as desired then click or press Enter to complete placement.
+Place the dimension text for the angle as desired and then click or press Enter to complete placement.

-Continue placing further angular dimensions or right-click or press Esc to exit placement mode.
+Continue placing further angular dimensions, or right-click or press Esc to exit placement mode.

 Additional actions that can be performed during placement are:

-This method of editing allows you to select a placed angular dimension object directly in the workspace and change properties such as the position of its text and its reference points graphically.
+This method of editing allows you to select a placed angular dimension object directly in the workspace and change properties such as the position of its text and its reference points, graphically.

 When an angular dimension object is selected, the following editing handles are available:

-A selected Angular Dimension
+A selected Angular Dimension.

 Click & drag A or B to change the position of the dimension text and extension line length.

-C & E and D & F allow for redefinable references – once the dimension is detached from a reference object, it becomes non-referenced and can be moved for attachment to a different reference point or object.
+C & E and D & F allow for redefinable references – once the dimension is detached from a reference object it becomes non-referenced and can be moved for attachment to a different reference point or object.

 An angular dimension object can be moved in the following ways:

-Selecting both the dimension object and the objects that are being dimensioned - The whole can be dragged to a new location as required.
+Selecting both the dimension object and the objects that are being dimensioned.
+The whole can be dragged to a new location as required.

-Selecting an object that is being dimensioned only - The dimension text will follow the object in its alignment plane only.
+Selecting an object that is being dimensioned only.
+The dimension text will follow the object in its alignment plane only.
 The dimension extensions will expand/contract to keep the relationship between dimension and object being dimensioned.

-Selecting the dimension object only - It is important to note that the dimension cannot be moved on its own if it is referenced by a design object.
+Selecting the dimension object only.
+It is important to note that the dimension cannot be moved on its own if it is referenced by a design object.
 To move the dimension only, it must first be detached from the objects it is dimensioning.